Table of contents

 As the IPv4 price continues to go up due to the shortage of resources and sluggish IPv6 adoption, some IP holders are, literally, holding onto their assets in the hopes of making more money in the future.
 That said, there are a few issues associated with selling IPs.
 The biggest of them being that when you sell, you are signing up for a one-time deal.

-Even though IPv4s were once free, the scarcity has created a secondary market, in which unused resources are put back into rotation for a fee.
+Even though IPv4 addresses were once free, scarcity has created a secondary market in which companies return unused resources to circulation for a fee.
 At the end of the day, someone is always willing to pay for the assets they request and need.
 And we know very well that IPv4 addresses are in high demand.

 According to the IPXO revenue calculator, the average price per IP, at the moment, is $50.
 Let’s say you want to sell your /24 subnet, which is the most popular in the lease market.
 The /24 subnet contains 256 IPv4 addresses.
 Therefore, if the lease cost per IPv4 address is $44, you could earn $12,800.
 Please keep in mind the 5% platform fee for IP holders that is deducted monthly from earned revenue.

 All in all, if you sold your assets, you would lose the recurring revenue potential, yield gains and the rights to use the resources as a legitimate holder.
-On the other hand, if you chose to lease your IP addresses, you could retain those rights and secure recurring revenue and yield gains.
+On the other hand, if you chose to lease your IP addresses, you could retain those rights and secure recurring revenue and earnings potential.

 IPv4 lease benefits